iuryescano/MyNotes/README.md

 ### Content of the project 🎯💻
-Application created for me for controlling my pessoal notes using React 📝
+Front-end created for me for controlling my pessoal notes using React 📝